 Many people wrongly assume that if they live with a partner for long enough, they become a common law spouse and that therefore they gain the same rights as a married person.

 In fact, there is no such thing as a common law husband or wife.
-The law that applies in disputes between unmarried couples is very different to the law that applies in divorces and dissolutions.
-The Court’s powers to divide assets between an unmarried former couple are far more restricted and inflexible than the power that it has to divide assets in a divorce.
+The law that applies in disputes between unmarried couples who are cohabitating is currently very different to the law that applies in divorces and dissolutions.
+It is possible that following the 2024 general election, the new Labour government may introduce reforms, but there do not appear to be any imminent plans to do so.
+Therefore, for the time being, the court’s powers to divide assets between an unmarried former couple are far more restricted and inflexible than the power that it has to divide assets in a divorce or civil partnership dissolution.

-Disputes can also arise between former partners where one makes a claim for a share of the assets for the benefit of their children.
+Disputes can also arise between former cohabitants where one makes a claim for a share of the assets to meet their children’s needs.

-Armstrong Family Law can advise and represent you in relation to these disputes to ensure that you achieve the best possible outcome.
+Armstrong Family Law can advise and represent you in relation to these disputes to ensure that you have a realistic understanding of your position and can achieve the best possible outcome.
 This includes:

-• referring you to a mediator and advising you throughout the mediation process and on any proposed agreement
+- referring you to a family mediator and advising you throughout the mediation process and on any proposed agreement.

 Armstrong Family Law abides by the Resolution Code of Practice.